Home Insurance Questions & Answers

 A deductible is the amount that you’ve agreed to pay, when you purchased your insurance policy, in the event of a claim.
 For example, if you have a $500 deductible and it costs $5,000 to replace your property after a break-in, your insurance company would pay $4,500 after confirming your coverage and you would pay $500.
 You’ll generally need to pay the deductible every time you make a claim.

 Your homeowners insurance policy covers your personal property and your liability.
-It also covers the same things for your spouse and your children under the age of 21, whether they live with you or are away from home for school.
+It also covers the same things for your spouse and your relatives who are living with you in the same household.
 It’s a good idea to keep your policy up to date with the value of the belongings of everyone on the policy.

 Yes.
 Any personal property you take with you while you’re temporarily away from home are covered by your home insurance policy.
 Keep in mind that there are some exceptions, so please have a look at your policy or talk with one of our certifiedlicensed insurance agents in case you’re not sure.

 Yes, your home insurance covers both these things.
 Your standard insurance policy protects you in case water seeps into your home because your pool or hot tub leaks.

 Guaranteed Replacement Cost coverage means that if anything happens to your home (the actual residential building) the full cost to replace it (including construction costs) will be covered.
 For example: if your home is insured for $150,000 and there is a fire that destroys your entire home and costs $160,000 to rebuilt it, you won't have to pay the difference out of your own pocket.
 We guarantee to rebuild the home.
 Yes, belairdirect offers this coverage in our homeowner's insurance packages.
 Please speak with a licensed insurance agent to learn more about this coverage.